Zaouiat Ahmed Ben Yaddas

-Zaouiat Ahmed Ben Yaddas (زاوية أحمد بن يداس) is a religious site in the Western Sahara.
+Zaouiat Ahmed Ben Yaddas (زاوية أحمد بن يداس) is a religious site in Moroccan-occupied Western Sahara.

 Location

 Zaouiat Ahmed Ben Yaddas is in Boujdour Province, in the Laâyoune-Sakia El Hamra region.

 It is on the Atlantic coast about 20 km south of Aftissat.

 It is 84 km south of Boujdour on the coast road that leads to Dakhla.

 Religious ceremonies

 The site is named after the Maliki leader Ahmed bin Yidas, born in the year 1191 to the Awlad Tadrarine tribe.

 The Zaouiat Ahmed Ben Yaddas is considered one of the most ancient and most important zaouiats in the desert region.

 The Ahmed bin Yidas Association for Social, Cultural and Educational Development arranges three-day religious ceremonies at Zaouiat Ahmed Ben Yaddas each year, assisted by the tribe of Ouled Tidrarin Fakhda al-Yidadas.